 I was targeted for this on Instagram (of course) and decided to purchase it, as it helps with acne which I suffer from.

 It cost £6 from their website + £1.50 delivery.
 Quite expensive for what’s essentially a soap, but I wanted to try it after reading lots of positive reviews from adults experiencing acne, which I suffer from (at the grand age of 33).
 Okay, I say it’s “essentially a soap” but it’s much more than that.
 Not only is it vegan and cruelty-free, it includes lots of fancy inflammatory products to clean your face and it actively reduces spots from looking big and red.
 I can honestly say that after just a week of using it, my skin feels extremely clean and spot-free (which considering it’s the week before my period, that’s really saying something).

-What are the fancy ingredients and why do they help?
+What are the ingredients?
+Why do they help reduce acne?

 The soap includes:

 - Activated Charcoal – draws out bacteria

 - Organic Tea Tree Oil – reduces inflammation

 - Shea Butter – soothes skin

 Plus everything else: Sodium Palmate, Sodium Palm Kernelate, Aqua (Water, Eau), Glycerin, Charcoal Powder, Melaleuca Alternifolia Leaf Oil, Butyrospermum Parkii (Shea) Butter, Sodium Citrate, Tetrasodium Glutamate Diacetate, Sodium Chloride, Citric Acid.